oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/qrd/README.md

 > When using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.
 >
 > :warning: Make sure you add the device files associated with the FPGA that you are targeting to your Intel® Quartus® Prime installation.
+>
+> :warning: This code sample may fail to compile using Intel® oneAPI DPC++/C++
+> Compiler 2024.2 on Ubuntu 22 and RHEL 8 due to a known bug which will be fixed
+> in the 2024.2 patch.
+Users who wish to compile this code sample on one of
+> these OSes must make sure to have the 2024.2 patch of the oneAPI compiler
+> installed.

 ### Performance